 Stakeholders & Partners

-At Gildan, we believe that a key step towards achieving our corporate citizenship goals is to adopt a structured approach to engaging and involving stakeholders whose contributions and perspectives allow us to collaborate and learn from one another in the pursuit of concrete, viable solutions.
+At Gildan, we understand that stakeholders are paramount to operate responsibly and to achieve our goals.
+We believe that adopting a structured approach to engage and involve stakeholders will allow us to collaborate and learn from one another in the pursuit of mutually supportive relationships.

 Worldwide Responsible Accredited Production (WRAP)